|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 World War II Pacific Theatre History

 On January 21, 1942 Japanese aircraft attacked Salamaua.
-Afterwards, a flight of five A6M2 Zeros from Shōkaku strafed the airfield destroying G 31ba "Pat" VH-URQ that had just landed with a cargo of beer, plus G 31 "Bulolo I Paul" VH-UOU and G 31 "Bulolo 2 Peter" VH-UOV. parked at the airfield.
+Afterwards, a flight of five A6M2 Zeros from Shōkaku strafed the airfield destroying G 31ba "Pat" VH-URQ that had just landed with a cargo of beer, plus G 31 "Bulolo I Paul" VH-UOU and G 31 "Bulolo 2 Peter" VH-UOV also parked on the runway.

 Japanese missions against Bulolo

-During the middle of 1942, the runway was described as 1200 x 100 x 2200 yards and could be lengthen to 1500 yards.
-Surfaced with sod and gravel, natives available to fill bomb craters.
+During the middle of 1942, the runway was described as 1,200 (could be extended to 1,500 yards) x 100 x 2,200 yards surfaced with sod and gravel, natives available to fill bomb craters.
 Fair approaches, wind up and down drome, European houses and a doctor at Wau, food, water, can accommodate 2,000 men, Allied troops A. A. machine guns.
 Radio, phone line to Sunshine, Bulwa, Wau and Edi Creek.

 At the height of the Battle of Wau on January 30, 1943, Australian New Guinea Force HQ requested that Bulwa Airfield and Bulolo Airfield were readied for emergency use, if Wau Airfield was damaged or captured.